MatteoRomiti/Lightning-Network-Deanonymization/README.md

- settlement transactions and the settlement addresses by querying the [GraphSense API][GS API] and store the results in `data/layer_1/funded_address_settlement_txs.json` and `data/layer_1/settlement_addresses.json`
+ settlement transactions and the settlement addresses by querying the [GraphSense API][GS API] and store the results in `data/layer_1/funded_address_settlement_txs.json` and `data/layer_1/settlement_addresses.json`:

     python3 get_funded_address_settlement_txs.py

 #### Get mapping of funding and settlement address to entities

-Map funding and settlement addresses to funding and settlement entities by querying the [GraphSense API][GS API] and store the results in `data/layer_1/funding_address_entity.json` and `data/layer_1/settlement_address_entity.json`
+Map funding and settlement addresses to funding and settlement entities by querying the [GraphSense API][GS API] and store the results in `data/layer_1/funding_address_entity.json` and `data/layer_1/settlement_address_entity.json`:

     python3 get_funding_address_entity.json
     python3 get_settlement_address_entity.json

 #### Perform on-chain clustering heuristics

+Use the funding and settlement entities to retrieve source and destination entities by querying the [GraphSense API][GS API]:

+    ...

+Cluster source, funding, settlement and destination entities into components (star, snake, collector and proxy).

+    ...

 #### Perform off-chain clustering heuristics

+Use aliases and IP addresses to cluster nodes:

+    ...

 #### Perform cross-layer linking heuristics

+Retrieve from the [Blockstream API][BS API] the funding transactions that use coins from settlement transactions:

+    python3 get_reused_coins_txs.py

+Sort stars, snakes and proxies and assign them unique IDs:

+    python3 sort_mapping_entities.py

+Use all previous results to link Bitcoin entities to LN nodes.
+Two linking heuristics are available.
+Including on-chain clustering heuristics improves the linking results available in `data/results/filtered_heuristic_2_results.json` and `data/results/filtered_heuristic_2_results.json`:

+    python3 LN_BTC_heuristic_1.py
+    python3 LN_BTC_heuristic_2.py

 #### Perform attacks on the LN

+Use the results of the LN node clustering heuristic to evaluate the security and privacy of the LN:

+    ...

 ---

 ### Notes